Soban71/Portfolio-Website-using-react/README.md

 This website is created with Reactjs , Framer-Motion , @Emailjs.
-Following are the video of my protfolio

-https://clipchamp.com/watch/Y4tHZsezzJd
-## Available Scripts
+Following link has short video: https://clipchamp.com/watch/Y4tHZsezzJd

 In the project directory, you can run: